vujadetech/Haskell-skills/category-theory/category-theory-jokes.md

 - Fishburne matrix "What if I told you..."
 	- ... functional and OO programming are compatible
-	- ... functional programming was invented by mathematicians in the 1920s.
+	- ... functional programming was invented by mathematicians in the 1920s
 	- ... linear algebra involves much more than just matrices
 	- ... all of OOP can be simulated in a functional language like Scheme
 	- ...
 OOP was originally designed so that the emphasis should be on _the messages between objects_, rather than _the objects themselves_
 	- ... an arrow in category theory isn't necessarily a function
 	- ... monads don't have _a damn thing_ to do with burritos
+	- ... there isn't a single definition of randomness
+	- ... the sequence "1 1 1 1 1 1 1 1 1 1" could be considered random
+	- ... solid objects are composed primarily of empty space
+	- ... at the level of atomic particles, nature is fundamentally random